Bachelor of Science with Honours

 Students who transfer from another university can present module information.
 Ulster can consider giving them module exemptions on a like for like basis for prior studies.

 Graduates from this course are now working for:

 With this degree you could become:

 Accounting specialists with knowledge of the finance and the business environment are in great demand, providing they have the right skills and expertise.
 The combination of subjects you will study on this course will provide a sound basis for a career in many different areas of business such as accounting, finance, taxation or management in public, private or not-for-profit organisations.
 Due to the exemptions available, you will also be a step ahead in your professional accountancy training.
-On successful completion of this course, it may be possible for you to progress to a Postgraduate Diploma / Master's in Advanced Accounting or the Graduate Diploma in Accounting at Ulster University.
+On successful completion of this course, it may be possible for you to progress to a Postgraduate Diploma / Masters in International Accounting with Analytics.

 Accredited by Chartered Accountants Ireland for the purpose of exemption from some professional exams.